-In this work, we study topological properties of surface bundles, with an emphasis on surface bundles with a spin structure.
+In this work is about topological properties of surface bundles, especially properties of surface bundles with a spin structure.

 We develop a criterion to decide whether a given manifold bundle has a spin structure and specialize it to surface bundles.